 A NotOnOrAfter attribute specifying the time instant when the assertion expires.

-An Identity Provider conformant to this profile MUST, in its issued assertions, include an identifier indicating under which Level of Assurance [Eid2LoA] the assertion was issued.
-This Level of Assurance identifier MUST be placed under the <saml2:AuthnStatement> element as the value of an <saml2:AuthnContextClassRef> element that is part of the <saml2:AuthnContext> element.
+An Identity Provider conformant to this profile MUST, in its issued assertions, include an authentication context URI indicating under which Level of Assurance the assertion was issued.
+This identifier MUST be placed under the <saml2:AuthnStatement> element as the value of an <saml2:AuthnContextClassRef> element that is part of the <saml2:AuthnContext> element.

 ...